tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/镜像/共享自定义镜像_intl_en.md

 ### Sharing images via API

 You can use the `ShareImage` API to share images.
-For more information, see the [`ShareImage`](https://intl.cloud.tencent.com/document/api/213/2361) API.